jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 ## Solution?

-Good practices.

-Software Wisdom.

-Clean code!

-Anyone can write code a computer can understand, but professional developers write code *humans* can understand.
+> Anyone can write code a computer can understand, but only professional developers write code *humans* can understand.

+Good practices, software craftsmanship, clean code.

 ## Literature

 1. Clean code: A hand book of Agile Software craftsmanship; Robert C. Martin.
 2. The pragmatical programmer; Andrew Hunt.